blockblockdata/medalla-data-challenge/a003/clustering_inclusion_delay_analysis.md

 Our analysis is built on data from the Medalla testnet extracted using [`chaind` API](https://github.com/wealdtech/chaind) and shared in the form of an PostgreSQL dump, whose latest version can be [accessed from here](http://mdc.mcdee.net/chain-487600.dmp).
 The data was kindly shared by [Jim McDonald](https://github.com/mcdee?tab=overview&from=2014-12-01&to=2014-12-31) on [ethstaker Discord channel, under #medalla-data-challenge group](https://discord.com/channels/694822223575384095/752638638189445220).

-The successive steps of data extraction and data preparation are described in our earlier article. [link to article 2]
+The successive steps of data extraction and data preparation are described in <a href="https://blockblockdata.github.io/medalla-data-challenge/a002/an_analysis_of_data_propogation_latencies_in_ethereum2_medalla_testnet.html">our earlier article</a>.

 As a result of data extraction and preparation, we form a dataset suitable for clustering and profiling, based on aggregated epoch level data consisting of the following fields:
 - Inclusion Distance Avg